-Filtered through a louvered roof and ceilings of white canvas sailcloth, natural light plays softly on the works of art, plaster walls, and white oak floors.
+A collaboration between the Menil, the Dia Foundation, and the artist himself, the Cy Twombly Gallery that opened in 1995 reflects this institution’s commitment to individual artists and to a standard of presentation that honors the creator’s intent as it immerses visitors in a carefully created environment.
 Renzo Piano’s second U.S. museum commission began with a design sketched by the artist.
 The Cy Twombly Gallery is both grand (evoking a palazzo in Italy, Twombly’s adopted country, where he worked for decades) and modest (its entrance faces away from the street, toward a great live oak tree on the east lawn).
-Such opposites are also embodied in the building itself, a stout, stony block whose airy roof the architect and artist likened to a butterfly.
+Such contradictions are embodied in the building itself, a stout, stony block whose airy roof the architect and artist likened to a butterfly.
+Filtered through a louvered roof and ceilings of white canvas sailcloth, natural light plays softly on the works of art, plaster walls, and white oak floors.